top of page

 Medicare Enrollment & Coverage Decisions

 Medicare enrollment affects both cost and access to care.
 Retirees must decide between Original Medicare and Medicare Advantage while considering Parts A, B, C, and D to cover hospital, medical, and prescription needs.
 Missing enrollment deadlines can lead to permanent penalties, so timing is critical.
-Reviewing various San Diego provider options ensures coverage that fits both medical needs and long-term financial stability.
+Reviewing various San Diego provider options allows coverage that fits both medical needs and long-term financial stability.

 Managing IRMAA & Healthcare Costs